BadEnd777/Personal-Website/README.md

 ## Project Structure

-The project is structured as follows:
+Here's how this project is organized:

--   `public/`: Store static assets such as images, fonts, and icons.
+-   `public/`: Stores static assets like images, fonts, and icons.
--   `src/`: Houses the source code for the Next.js application.
+-   `src/`: Home to the Next.js application's source code.
     -   `Components/`: Contains reusable React components.
+    -   `Config/`: Houses configuration files.
+    -   `Containers/`: Manages layout components.
+        -   `Blog/`: Layout components for the blog.
+        -   `Layout/`: Layout components for the website.
+        -   `Skills/`: Layout components for the skills page.
-    -   `data/`: Holds data used to populate the website.
+    -   `Data/`: Holds data used to populate the website.
+        -   `Blog/`: Stores Markdown files for blog posts.
     -   `Hooks/`: Includes custom React hooks.
-    -   `Layout/`: Manages the layout of the website.
     -   `lib/`: Stores utility functions.
     -   `pages/`: Contains pages accessible via routes.
-    -   `posts/`: Stores Markdown files for blog posts.
     -   `styles/`: Manages global styles and customizes the Chakra UI theme.
     -   `utils/`: Provides utility functions.

 ## License

 This project is licensed under the [MIT License](/LICENSE).
+Thank you for respecting the open-source spirit!